olliw42/mLRS-docu/docs/MSPX.md

 - "Rx Snd RcChannel" = "rc override" or "rc channels"

 With MSP-RC enabled, SET_RAW_RC messages are sent to the flight controller.
 In the flight controller configure the receiver to the MSP protocol.
 This allows one to avoid the extra wire for CRSF or SBus.
+MspX needs to be enabled.

 ## INAV Configuration